EerikSaksi/stat_buff/timelog.md

 - I have not done a full integration test yet.
 Because the Google sign-in library only works in the compiled app,I have used fallback values (for example, instead of querying user, just setting username to eerik.)
 Just to save time in future builds, I will implement some fake queries (for example, fetching my data without requiring a token).
 After this switching from tests to real builds will be as simple as disabling fake queries, enabling google token auth headers, and enabling token validation in the backend.

+## Nov 17 (6 hours)
+- I refactored my app to remove all authentication logic as the authentication is now defined in just one place so it can be removed.
+- I made it such that I can test locally without using the client side Google library, and without using the token validation, and also in a way where I only have to change a few lines of codes to make this happen.
+- Certain attributes of users are now readable for everyone (everything but the googleID), but all other operations (update, insert, delete) are restricted with an ID check (where the ID is a validated token).
+Inserts, updates and require a token to be sent